ajamous/OpenMSISDNMapper/README.md

 To keep this list error free and useful for everyone, We expect community members to create pull requests to contribute back improvements to the data set.
 Once a pull request is opened, project authors will run a verification using HLR to verify the updated data is correct before it's merged to the master branch.

+Submit your first contribuation

+1- Clone project `git clone https://github.com/ajamous/OpenMSISDNMapper/`
+2- Create a new branch by issuing the command: `git checkout -b new_branch` 3- Create a new remote for the upstream repo with the command: `git remote add upstream https://github.com/ajamous/OpenMSISDNMapper/`
+4- Switch to the new branch `git checkout -b new_branch` 5- edit  `OpenMSISDNMapper.json ` using your preferred text editor 6- Committing your changes `git commit -S -m "Dial Code Improvmenth"` 7- push your changes ` git push -u origin new_branch`

+Once you push the changes to your repo, the Compare & pull request button will appear in GitHub.
+Click it and next Open a pull request by clicking the `Create pull request button`